ShubhDeo/Blog-API/README.md

 ## Installation and Setup.
   1. Installation: npm install
+  2. Add .env file in the directory with the .env variables shown in .env.example file.
-  2. Start server: node server.js
+  3. Start server: node server.js

 Runs the app in the development mode on PORT 5000.